The average number of integral points on the congruent number curves: Introduction

+where $C_{A,B}$ is a constant that depends only on $A,B$. \end{conjecture} We note that Granville's original conjecture considers a different model $Dy^2=f(x)$, where $f \in \Z[x]$ and $\deg f=3$.
+When $f(x)=x^3+Ax+B$, any point $(x,y)\in\Z^2$ satisfying $Dy^2=f(x)$ corresponds to a point $(Dx,Dy)\in E_D(\Z)$, so there are fewer integral points using the model $Dy^2=f(x)$ when compared to our model~\eqref{eq:twistmodel}.
+The exponent $\frac{1}{2}$ stated in Conjecture~\ref{conj:Granville} replaces $\frac{1}{3}$ in the original conjecture because of this discrepancy.
+The exponent $\frac{1}{2}$ is suggested by some heuristics we gave in~\cite[p.~6677--6678]{Cintegral} for the family $y^2=x^3-D^2x$.

-In this direction, Matschke and Mudigonda \cite{MM} handled the case when $f(x)$ is reducible, assuming the $abc$ conjecture. \begin{theorem}[Matschke--Mudigonda~\cite{MM}] Assume that the $abc$ conjecture is true.
-Let $E$ be an elliptic curve with short Weierstrass equation $y^2 = f(x)$ where $f(x) \in \Z[x]$ is reducible over~$\Q$.
+In this direction, Matschke and Mudigonda~\cite{MM} handled the case when $f(x)$ is reducible, assuming the $abc$ conjecture. \begin{theorem}[Matschke--Mudigonda~\cite{MM}] Assume that the $abc$ conjecture is true.
+Suppose $f(x)=x^3+Ax+B$, $A,B\in\Z$, such that $4A^3+27B^2\neq 0$ and $f(x)$ is reducible over $\Q$.
 Then